bosmoment/PineTime-apps/README.md

 ### Getting started

-First follow the [quick start] guide from RIOT to get familiar with RIOT's build system and validate your toolchain functionality.
+#### Repository setup

 When checking out this repository, don't forget to initialize the RIOT submodule contained within this repository with: `git submodule update`.

+#### Building applications

 Applications are contained in the `apps` dir with a single application per directory.
 The `pinetime` application should give you a good starting point.

 Use `make all` in the application directory to build the firmware, `make flash` to flash it on the target and `make term` to get a serial connection to the device.

+#### Development

+As the project is based on RIOT, it helps to get familiar with RIOT and check which functionality is provided by the OS.
+There is a [quick start] guide available for RIOT to get familiar with RIOT's build system and to validate your toolchain functionality.
+Doxygen-based API documentation is also available there.

 Currently the Segger J-Link tools are used for flashing the application.
 It is possible to use a different programmer by overriding the settings in the